maxx1128/Front-end-Developer-Interview-Questions/README.md

   * **Undefined:** a variable that's been declared but not defined, so it has no value associated with it at all.
 Simple check: `if ( var == undefined )`.
   * **Undeclared:** a variable that's been created without the `var` keyword, and will usually operate on the global scope instead of any intended limited scope, such as a function.
 Will usually throw an error, or can be checked with `console.log(var)` to test returned value.
 * What is a closure, and how/why would you use one?
+  * A (closure)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures] is a function that have the same body and functions, but in different environments (different variable values).
+Two different closures may have the same functions and math, but one or more variables have different values.
+I would use them a similar function with specific different values would be needed - a simple example would be multiple functions that each add or subtract a specific number.
+Especially if each needs to maintain their environment stable and separate from each other.
+I already use something similar with how I containerize certain component's JS code, since it's very helpful for modular JS.
+So I would likely use closures the most for JS around pattern and component libraries.
 * What's a typical use case for anonymous functions?
 * How do you organize your code? (module pattern, classical inheritance?)
 * What's the difference between host objects and native objects?